How to Piece a Spinning Dresden Plate - Dresden #8

 Spinning-Dresden-Plate-block-fabric-cutting

-Dresden Plate Petal Preparation
+Spinning Dresden Plate Petal Preparation

 Follow the instructions in the video on cutting your petals and preparing them for this block.
 You'll need 4 straight-edge purple petals and 8 straight-edge green petals.

-How to Piece Dresden Ring #8
+How to Piece a Spinning Dresden Plate Quilt Block

 We piece this block together in sets of 3.
 The longer purple petal is in the center with two green petals on both sides.